 The Liberty Partnerships Program (LPP) was established in 1988 under section 612, Subdivision 6 of the Education Law to address the significant school drop-out rate among New York's youth.
 The LPP is included in the New York State Education Department's Statewide Plan for Higher Education as part of its strategy to maximize the successful transition of middle and high school students who are at risk of dropping out of school into graduates, fully prepared for the rigors of higher education and the competitive demands of a fluid workplace in a global economy.
 Programs are provided to help youth complete high school and seek post-secondary education or meaningful employment.
-Through a partnership with area schools, higher education institutions, and community-based agencies the program utilizes a holistic approach to services.
-As of the year 2013, there are 40 Liberty Partnerships Programs operating statewide.
+Through a partnership with area schools, higher education institutions, and community-based agencies, the program utilizes a holistic approach to services.
+There are 46 Liberty Partnerships Programs operating statewide.

 SUNY Cortland LPP Components

 Tompkins Cortland Community College

 Dryden Central School District

 Tully Central School District